 By now the orchard is rich with fruit including colourful crab apples, and delicious apples, and damsons.
 And, there are still many edible flowers to use from the edible flower garden and elsewhere including marigolds, mint, coriander, basil, hollyhocks, roses, garlic chives, phlox, delicious fennel flowers etc all delicious to use in the kitchen.
 See marigold and carrot cake!

-Container gardening offers such a brilliant way to show off plants and I have lots of unusual ideas as my many visitors will testify....even a telephone, tennis racket and pipe (ode to Van Gogh) are planted here!
+Container gardening offers such a brilliant way to show off plants and I have lots of unusual ideas as my many visitors will testify....even a pair of 'crocs' and a tennis racket are planted here!

 All in all the garden is still looking wonderfully colourful and very atmospheric.

 Open 1-5pm all Tuesdays in September